kevintanu/simple-files/notes.md

 - PHP, Python, Ruby, Java are all blocking, scripting programming language
 - By default, nodejs and golang are non-blocking
-- prefer golang for webserver
+- prefer golang / elixir for webserver
 - use `Redis Sorted Set` for game leaderboard, it's fast
 - always think of Operating System
 - try to fit your app on HTML5, which is included in all superapps